-Faro DOC officially became an appellation in 1976, but was documented in several historical sources as being made as far as the Greek colonization of Sicily.
+Faro DOC officially became an appellation in 1976, but was documented in several historical sources as being made as far as back as the Greek colonization of Sicily.
 It has been mentioned many times over in historic writings, which wax poetic about the high quality.

 It then disappeared after WWII only to be revived in the 1990s.
 And in recent times, we’ve truly seen its total rebirth, with winemakers like Gianfranco Sabbatino leading the way with his well-respected interpretation.